hartleylabnyu/reward_memories_rsa/README.md

 # reward_memories_rsa

-This repository contains the code required to re-create the data visualizations and analyses reported in the moterRSA manuscript.
+This repository contains the code required to re-create the data visualizations and analyses reported in the manuscript ["Neural representations of reward-related memories shift across development"] (https://osf.io/preprints/psyarxiv/h53qa_v1).
 All code is written in R.

 R Core Team (2019).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL https://www.R-project.org/.